SWIFTSIM/SWIFT/doc/onboardingGuide/source/dependencies.rst

 Version 1.8.x or higher is required.
 Input and output files are stored as HDF5 and are compatible with the GADGET-2 specification.
-A parallel-HDF5 build and HDF5 > 1.10.x is strongly recommended when running over MPI.
+A parallel-HDF5 build and HDF5 > 1.10.x is recommended when running over MPI.

 MPI
 ~~~